RikaIljina/PortfolioProject2/README.md

 Additional quiz questions must be added in the exact same format.

 The file also contains the array `quizCategories` which is needed to access the correct category array whenever the player clicks on a category card.
-The format of this array is as folows:
+The format of this array is as follows:

 ```
 const quizCategories = [